HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_license_and_delivery.md

 ## Configuring the DX Cloud Native 9.5 entitlement

-DX Cloud Native 9.5 uses the License Manager to connect with My HCLSoftware (MHS) for checking license validity and tracking user sessions.
+DX Cloud Native 9.5 uses the License Manager to connect with MHS to check license validity and track user sessions.
 This helps make sure your deployment stays within the allowed usage and provides insights for license management.

 - Entitlement validation: The License Manager periodically validates the active DX entitlement by communicating with MHS.
 Entitlements are typically valid for 12 months, with a 28-day grace period before expiration.
 During this grace period, reminder messages are logged within the container to prompt timely renewal.